In a Nutshell:

 Air Massage Mode

-Our Real Relax massage chair review wouldn’t be complete if we didn’t give the company well-deserved kudos for its air massage mode, however.
+However, our Real Relax massage chair review wouldn’t be complete if we didn’t give the company well-deserved kudos for its air massage mode.

 As limited as the back massage is, the company got this feature right, and the air massage is much better than you might expect from a budget-priced chair.